-Caliphate of Cordoba conquered Majorca in 902, escorting a new period in the prosperity of the island.
-Many local industries were developed and agriculture was improved by the Moors with irrigation.
-In 1015, Majorca came under the ruling of the Taifa of Denia, and was an independent Taifa from 1087 – 1114.
-Though in 1114, the Pisans and Catalans laid their siege on Palma for 8 months.
+From 707, Muslim raiders from North Africa attacked the island.
+The Caliphate of Cordoba conquered Majorca in 902, escorting a new period in the island's prosperity.
+Muslims developed local industries and improved agriculture with irrigation.
+In 1015, Majorca came under the rule of the Taifa of Denia and was an independent Taifa from 1087 – 1114.
+Though in 1114, the Pisans and Catalans laid their siege on Palma for eight months.
 After the fall of the city, the invaders gave way and were replaced by the Almoravides from North Africa.
-In 1203, the Almohad dynasty ruled over the island replacing the Almoravides.
-In 1229 King James I of Aragon attacked with 15,000 men and 1,500 horses, taking the possession of Majorca after a three-month war.
+In 1203, the Almohad dynasty ruled over the island, replacing the Almoravides.
+In 1229 King James I of Aragon was attacked with 15,000 men and 1,500 horses, taking possession of Majorca after a three-month war.

 In 1276, after the death of James I, the kingdom was divided between his sons; James II became the King of the kingdom of Majorca.
 In 1344, King Peter IV of Aragon marched into the kingdom and re-incorporated the island into the crown.

 1479 and onwards, the Crown of Aragon and was in a dynastic union with Castile.
 In the 18th century, the dynastic union was unified by the Spanish Monarchy after the war of the Spanish succession.
 Majorca became a part of the Spanish province of Baleares in 1716 by the Decretos de Nueva Planta.